Skip to main content

 Holidays (NYE, July 4, Christmas Eve)

 Rideshare surge can hit 5x ($45 → $225).
-Limo flat rate is unchanged.
+Limo flat fare is unchanged.
 Pre-book holidays — they're the days rideshare reliability collapses.

 Multi-stop hourly events